ben-aaron188/textwash/README.md

 Textwash is a multi-year project that is led by Maximilian Mozes (University College London) and Bennett Kleinberg (Tilburg University and University College London).

-The work is supported by the [SAGE Concept Grant](https://www.youtube.com/watch?v=T9pRRn2DrMY) and we are currently developing it further with a grant from the Dutch Research Council (NWO).
+The work is supported by a [SAGE Proof of Concept Grant](https://www.youtube.com/watch?v=T9pRRn2DrMY) and an Open Science grant from the Dutch Research Council (NWO).

 ## Questions and Comments